 Côte d’Ivoire: Migrants’ junior basketball league of Yopougon – Social integration through basketball in Côte d’Ivoire

-The project aims at fostering social inclusion of migrants in Yopougon, one of Abidjan’s most disadvantaged neighborhoods, in order to support migrants in playing a role in the urban growth of their city.
+The project aimed at fostering social inclusion of migrants in Yopougon, one of Abidjan’s most disadvantaged neighborhoods, in order to support migrants in playing a role in the urban growth of their city.

 While the population of Yopougon may have their political and social differences, they all love sports, which bring together youths of all nationalities, origin and sex, playing within a set of rules and learning values such as tolerance, team spirit, fair play and solidarity.

-This pilot project aims to tap into the intrinsic positive characteristics connected to basketball to foster social inclusion of young migrants in Yopougon.
-It will enhance their mental and physical well-being and simultaneously create a forum of exchange and dialogue among different cultures.
-Youths will also learn the importance of taking care of common spaces, like the game field and surrounding areas (plastic and garbage free zones).
+This pilot project aimed to tap into the intrinsic positive characteristics connected to basketball to foster social inclusion of young migrants in Yopougon.
+It intended to enhance their mental and physical well-being and simultaneously create a forum of exchange and dialogue among different cultures.
+Youths also learned the importance of taking care of common spaces, like the game field and surrounding areas (plastic and garbage free zones).

-The project will work with three schools and one club in the neighborhood.
-Special consideration will be paid to the challenges that young migrant girls face, and activities will be carried out to ensure their engagement in the project.
+The project worked with three schools and one club in the neighborhood.
+Special consideration was paid to the challenges that young migrant girls face, and activities were carried out to ensure their engagement in the project.

 It was sponsored by Agence française de développement (AFD) and implemented by the International Organization for Migration (IOM).

 Guatemala: Integracion de los migrantes en el mercado laboral y la economia local de las ciudades del Departamento de Guatemala

 In recent years deportation rates from the U.S. to Guatemala have increased due to anti-migrant legislation.
 Many end up in Guatemala City, which receives almost 100,000 deportees each year.
 The government of Guatemala has struggled to generate enough work-related opportunities for deportees, and support for them upon arrival is limited.